knative/eventing/docs/spec/data-plane.md

 ## Changelog

-- 2020-04-20: `0.13.x release`: initial version that documents common contract from sources, channles and brokers.
+- 2020-04-20: `0.13.x release`: initial version that documents common contract for sinks, sources, channles and brokers.